Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 At a high-level address what your proposal is and how it will address the problem identified.
 Highlight any benefits to the R Community that follow from solving the problem.
 This should be your most compelling section.
 -->

-Following is what DrugVerse would be capable of doing upon its
+Following is what drugverse would be capable of doing upon its
 completion:

   - wrangle data obtained from different drugs-related data sources and